af83/chouette-core-tmp/README.md

 ![Chouette](chouette.png)

-We're working a public (and opensource) `chouette-core` version.
-Stay tuned !
+We're working on a public (and open source) `chouette-core` version.
+Stay tuned!